-I’ve filed these granola bars under cookies and cakes in my recipe index.
+I’ve filed these granola bars under desserts and sweets in my recipe index.

 noun cook·ie \ ˈku̇-kē \

 cookie : a small flat or slightly raised cake

 These are cookies.
 Bar cookies to be more precise.
 Unlike Big Food I will not market these as energy bars, meal replacements, protein bars, nutrition bars and on and on.
 However, I can honestly tell you that they taste delicious (maybe a little too delicious!).